dentarg/auth0-blog/_posts/2018-02-28-auth0-not-affected-by-saml-vulnerabilities-identified-by-duo-security.markdown

 Auth0 provides the [passport-wsfed-saml2](https://github.com/auth0/passport-wsfed-saml2) Passport strategy as open-source software.
 This strategy is **not vulnerable** to this SAML security vulnerability reported by Duo.
 If you or your company are using this strategy, you do not need to take any additional action.

-If you have any further questions or concerns, please email us at [notifications@auth0.com](mailto:notifications@auth0.com).
+If you have any further questions or concerns, please [open a support ticket](https://support.auth0.com/) or [ask in our community forum](https://community.auth0.com/).